spiral/docs/http/session.md

 ```

 ## Session Scope
-To simplify the usage of session in singleton services and controllers use `Spiral\Session\SessionScope`.
+To simplify the usage of the session in singleton services and controllers, use `Spiral\Session\SessionScope`.
 This component
 is also available via prototype property `session`.
 The component can be used within singleton services and always
 point to active session context: